Tech-How/Bing-Wallpaper-for-iOS/README.md

   - Search for the action "Text" and tap to insert it.
 Enter the number 0 in the box that appears.
   - Next, search for the action "Run Shortcut" and tap to insert it.
 Choose "Bing Wallpaper for iOS" in the box that appears.
   - Finally, tap next, and disable "Ask Before Running", and "Notify When Run".

+## Add to Home Screen/Widget
+For quick access, it's possible to add the shortcut to your homescreen or widget.
+- To add the shortcut to your homescreen:
+  - Tap the elipsis menu (3 dots) on the shortcut.
+  - Tap the options icon in the top right-next to the close button.
+  - Tap "Add to Home Screen".